Helpers in Our School Community

 - Ask students to fill in the blanks to name that person and describe what they do to help the school community.

-- Support: Allow students to use the notes you jotted on the board/chart paper to help generate ideas for their writing.
+- Allow students to use the notes you jotted on the board/chart paper to help generate ideas for their writing.

 - Review the School Community Helpers worksheet to ensure that student responses are accurate and connect to the concept of community.

-Review and Closing (10 minutes)
+Review and closing(10 minutes)

-- Students should consider the answers to the following questions: Which students wrote the same ideas about their School Helper?
-Which students had different ideas?
+- Challenge students to compare and contrast their worksheet with their classmate's worksheet.
+Students should consider the answers to the following questions: "Which students wrote the same ideas about their School Helper?
+Which students had different ideas?"